-Bill Pitkin is senior policy fellow in the Metropolitan Housing and Communities Policy Center at the Urban Institute, where he leads research and work on housing justice and racial equity.
-He also advises on projects in the Research to Action Lab around economic mobility and affordable housing.
+Bill Pitkin is a senior policy fellow in the Research to Action Lab and the Metropolitan Housing and Communities Policy Center at the Urban Institute.
+He leads work on housing justice and racial equity, upward mobility, and affordable housing.

-Pitkin served on the Funders Together to End Homelessness board of directors from 2008-2021 (chair from 2015-2018) and is a Fellow at Frameworks Institute.
-He holds MA and PhD degrees in Urban Planning from University of California Los Angeles (UCLA).
+Pitkin served on the Funders Together to End Homelessness board of directors from 2008 to 2021 (and was chair from 2015 to 2018) and is a fellow at Frameworks Institute.
+He holds an MA and PhD in urban planning from University of California, Los Angeles.

 Urban experts are permitted and empowered to work and affiliate with outside organizations, whether serving on boards, volunteering their time, or providing advice and counsel.
 And Urban welcomes visiting scholars, nonresident or affiliated fellows who work for other organizations.
 These outside affiliations enrich our perspectives and our learning environment.
 We also require all paid and unpaid experts to disclose their affiliations to Urban leadership and follow rules governing their engagement to ensure transparency for audiences and independence of experts.